Note: The links below will

 Space Station.

-Watch Friday to see coverage of Space Shuttle Atlantis’ docking with
+TV Friday to see coverage of Space Shuttle Atlantis’ docking with

 the International Space Station.
 Atlantis is slated to dock with the

 station at 9:51 p.m.
 CDT Friday (02:51 GMT Saturday).
+NASA TV Schedule

-Liftoff occurred , at 5:04AM EDT.
-Weather was a concern, but , and the five American astronauts are for an to Space Station Alpha, with its crew of 2 astronauts and one
+mission to Space Station Alpha, with its crew of 2 astronauts and one

-Russian Cosmonaut. are available in the NASA .
+videos are available in the NASA Gallery.

-11 July 2001 - is ready to
+| 11 July 2001 - Atlantis is ready to

 tonight/early Thursday!
-The five astronauts will be delivering an
+The five astronauts will be delivering an airlock

-to the , which
+to the ISS, which

-will allow both -
+will allow both American-

 STS-104 launch